 Sarah Richart is considered the mother of the public library system in Kansas City, Kansas.
 She was involved in various local women’s clubs during her lifetime, as well as public service in the community.
 Through her memberships with the Council of Clubs and the Mary Tenney Gray Traveler’s Club, Richart helped to establish the Public Library in KCK.
 She was a mother of two children, a girl who died in infancy and a boy who lived to be six years old.
 Losing her young children moved her to do something that would benefit the children of Kansas City, Kansas.

 Her interest in education turned her attention to the building of a public library.
 As President of the Federation of Clubs, she had the organization’s blessing.
 She began the process of raising the funds necessary for a library by meeting with Andrew Carnegie and the Mayor, who appointed her official dog tax enumerator.
 Considered the first Dog Tax Collector, she was given permission to keep half of the money she collected for the library fund.
 In 1902, Mr. Carnegie donated $75,000 to the city of Kansas City for the construction of a formal public library building.
 This was the beginning of the Main Library that we know today.

-Sarah Richart died before library was built, but she knew that library was going to become a reality.
-At the time of her death she left her entire estate to the library, netting the library 4,000 new volumes.
-The library was completed March 1904, three years after her death.
+Sarah Richart died before the library was built, but she knew that the library was going to become a reality.
+At the time of her death, she left her entire estate to the library, netting the library 4,000 new volumes.
+The library was completed in March 1904, three years after her death.

 To learn more about library and KCK history, visit the Kansas Room page.